 Be creative.
 Live with intention.
 Make conscious choices.

 - You really only need water and a good bristle brush so that makes this hair care routine super minimalist and simple.
 It was such a personal revelation for me to realise that my hair is able to take care of itself naturally; no extra chemicals or products needed.

 - Using water-only means this hair care method is cruelty-free and vegan.
 Stick to natural plant fibre bristles for your brush instead of synthetic (unsustainable) or animal hair (animal welfare cannot be guaranteed).

-- Water is generally toxin-free, chemical-free and package-free.
+- Water is generally toxin-free and package-free.
 Minimising dependance on external products increases self-reliance and independence.